 I urge the USACE to reclassify the Hawn's Bridge Peninsula on Raystown Lake as a future public recreation area so that everyone can enjoy access to the lake on the northeastern shore.
-I support this because:
+I support this because because.
+This area need more diverse businesses to Spir growth in the community.